 Epulis is a common tumor in dogs' mouths, occurring along the gum line.
 Epulis is typically smooth (not ulcerated), pink, and occurs on the gums.
-The bad news is that they are common types of tumors that tend to recur.
-The good news is that they are benign; they do not spread to other areas of the body.
+The bad news is that it is a common type of tumor that tends to recur.
+The good news is that these tumors are benign; they do not spread to other areas of the body.

 Epulis tumors are more common in middle-aged dogs.
 Boxers and other breeds that have a flat face are more prone to them.

 Daily brushing of your dog's teeth will keep tartar and plaque under control and allow for frequent observations and monitoring of oral and dental health.